Top 100 most popular podcasts

 It's said, pain is inevitable, suffering is optional.
 But, is that true?
 Many of us live our lives in pursuit of certainty, believing that if we could just get things more stable - emotionally, financially, relationally - then we?d finally feel at ease.
 We wouldn't struggle with anxiety, stress, and fear. we wouldn't suffer so much.
 Problem is, that approach often deepens our suffering, rather than relieves it.
 Maybe you've felt this very thing.

-In this powerful episode on healing and resilience and how to relieve suffering, Jonathan sits down with Dr. Suzan Song, a Harvard- and Stanford-trained psychiatrist and humanitarian researcher.
+In this powerful episode on healing and resilience and how to relieve suffering, Jonathan sits down with Dr. Suzan Song, a Harvard- and Stanford-trained psychiatrist, humanitarian researcher, and author of the new book Why We Suffer and How We Heal.
 Dr. Song has spent decades working with individuals and communities living through profound instability, revealing a gentler, more honest reframe: healing, lessening suffering, doesn?t come from chasing certainty and stability, but from learning how to relate differently to the inevitability of pain, uncertainty, and change.

 In this conversation, discover: